 Can missionaries literally follow the "Great Commission" today?

 Are we under the New Covenant today?
-What similarities and differences exist between blessings under the New Covenant, and blessings we enjoy today?
+What similarities and differences exist between blessings promised under the New Covenant, and blessings dispensed to believers today?

 How do we determine which early church practices to follow today?
 And which not to follow?